 That Was a Great Set – Feel Good?

 Once you’ve completed your working sets, you should walk away with a sense of accomplishment.
 After all, while the rep is the most fundamental tool in bodybuilding, it is the most important.
 Nothing happens in terms of progress if you don’t perform a quality rep. No matter what else you do, your progress hinges directly on how well you execute your reps and sets.
 With this in mind, as noted above, don’t let momentum take over.
 Don’t get sloppy and just heave it up any way you can, only to let it drop with no control.

 Don’t Do Your Reps Like This!

 To conclude, there’s a guy that likes to post training videos on social media, and he likes to do deadlifts.
 It hurts just watching this guy.
-He’s putting too much stress on his lower back, and he’s lowering the bar completely uncontrolled, so in effect, he’s getting half a rep, every time.
+He’s putting too much stress on his lower back, and he’s lowering the bar completely uncontrolled.
+So in effect, he’s getting half a rep, every time.
 He holds on and lets the bar slam hard on the ground.
 By doing that, he shakes like he’s been hit by a tank.
-I’ve had a lumbar fusion in my low back and watching his super heavy but sloppy sets kill my back every time.
+I’ve had a lumbar fusion in my low back.
+Watching his super heavy but sloppy sets kill my back every time.
 That’s not how it’s done.
 The rep should be performed completely under control, both up and down.
 Get the full benefit from the entire rep, every set, every time.
 Ultimately, that’s what a thinking man’s repetition is all about.